Multi-ring images of thin accretion disk of a regular naked compact object: The model

 where $b=L/E$ is the impact parameter defined by the ratio of the photon's conserved energy, $E=-A\dot{t}$, and angular momentum (we take $\theta=\pi/2$, a freedom granted by the spherical symmetry of the system, without any loss of generality), $L=r^2 \dot{\phi}$, and the effective potential is given by $V_{eff}(r)=A(r)/r^2$.
-From (\ref{eq:metric}) one can see that this potential strongly departs from the Schwarzschild one at the center of the solutions, where (when $l>0$) $V(r\to 0) \to +\infty$ (instead of going to $- \infty$).
+From (\ref{eq:metric}) one can see that this potential strongly departs from the Schwarzschild one at the center of the solutions, where $V(r\to 0) \to +\infty$ (instead of going to $- \infty$).
 Moreover, a local maximum and minimum is present provided that $l <0.8$ (see Fig. \ref{fig:potential}).
 Combining the parameter space for horizon and critical curves, one finds a particularly interesting region within the range $ 0.73576 \lesssim l/M < 0.8$ in which we have a kind of regular naked object with an accessible critical curve as well as an anti-photon sphere\footnote{While the presence of anti-photon spheres can be able to trigger a non-perturbative instability \cite{Keir:2014oka,Cardoso:2014sna,Cunha:2017qtt,Guo:2021bcw,Guo:2021enm}, the time scales at which this may occur are model-dependent, thus not being a completely unsurmountable argument against the viability of solutions holding them.}, supplemented with a infinite reflective potential barrier at its center.
 This is a sufficiently new structure from a qualitative point of view to motivate the investigation of its cast images and from now on we shall dismiss every other configuration of this family.
-For the sake of our computations, we shall take $l=3/4$ (using $M=1$).
+For the sake of our computations, we shall take $l=3/4$ (using $M=1$, which we shall assume in the rest of the paper).

 According to Eq.(\ref{eq:geoeq}), every photon travelling from asymptotic infinity will have a turning point at a distance $r_0$ from the center of the object, given by the vanishing of the right-hand side of that equation, i.e., $1/b^2=V_{eff}(r_0)$.
-The minimum radius $r_{m}$ for which this can occur (when it exists) corresponds to the (local) maximum of the potential and it is dubbed as the {\it critical curve} or {\it photon sphere}, whose corresponding impact parameter can be easily found from the above two equations as
+The minimum radius $r_m$ such a photon can approach to is given by the location of the (local) maximum of the potential, being dubbed as the {\it photon sphere}, and which corresponds, in the observer's screen, to the {\it critical curve} given by the impact parameter